 Who we are

-#UniteBehind is a civil society coalition constituted of over 20 organizations that organises and mobilises together around common campaigns and local struggles.
-By coming together under a united banner, we can more effectively mobilise for a just and equal South Africa where the people share in the country’s wealth.
+#UniteBehind is a civil society coalition constituted of 15 organizations that organises and mobilises together around common campaigns and local struggles.
+By coming together under a united banner, we can more effectively mobilise and organise for a just and equal South Africa where the people share in the country’s wealth.

 The #UniteBehind coalition was formed by a number of activists from various peoples’ movements after the Cape Town Memorial for Ahmed Kathrada.
 We are young people, struggle veterans, queer people, women, workers and unemployed people, who have come together to form a coalition for a just and equal South Africa.
 Over the years our struggles for women’s equality, land justice, informal settlement upgrading, equal education, open, participatory and accountable governance, racial and economic justice and all the rights in our Constitution have been pursued in an isolated manner.
 Now we combine our struggles for justice and equality under the banner of #UniteBehind and commit to mobilise against the current crisis of state capture.

 #UniteBehind is committed to the demand that the ANC recall President Jacob Zuma, that we stop the Nuclear Deal, and that we restore the credibility of our criminal-justice system by investigating, charging, prosecuting and convicting all those in state-capture and corruption.

 Our most pervasive systemic injustices—inequality, unemployment, colonial legacies, apartheid spatial planning, and crime and gender-based violence—requires knowledge, mass mobilisation and persistence and these cannot be overcome as long as President Zuma continues to sabotage our state and destroy the economy.
 Now we combine our struggles for justice and equality under the banner of #UniteBehind and commit to urgently mobilise against the current crisis of state capture which disproportionately affects the most vulnerable in our society.